hofmann-tobias/cpselect/README.md

 # cpselect
-Does what cpselect does in MATLAB.
+Does not exactly the same as cpselect does in MATLAB, but similiar.

 ## Prerequisites
 You will need to have the following packages installed: